rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ![Dialog](dialog.jpg?raw=true)

 As shown, there is a *semi-transparent mask* to prevent the user from accessing user interfaces other than the given view.

+Also notice that the dialog will be positioned at the center, if `profile.location` is not specified.
+In other words, after the invocation, `profile.location` will become `center center`, if it was empty.
+Of course, you can position it to different location if you want.

 ##Position